 Holly Twyford (A Little Night Music, Sex with Strangers) and Felicia Curry (The Scottsboro Boys) star in this season’s Heidi Thomas Writers’ Initiative work, a brutal and elegant exploration of the unifying virtue of art and what things are most worth saving when the world is collapsing.

 See a real art conservator work in Signature’s lobby before the show!
-Join paintings conservator Nancy Pollak to learn about the real-life professionals who take care of masterpieces on Tuesday, March 19 and Saturday, March 30.
+Join paintings conservator Nancy Pollak to learn about the real-life professionals who take care of masterpieces on Tuesday, March 19 at 6:30PM and Saturday, March 30 at 7PM.
 She will discuss conservation practices, tools of the trade, and how to become a conservator.
 You will also have the opportunity to ask questions about conservation and discuss her work, which includes treatment of both painted textiles, including Thangkas, flags and banners, and traditional paintings on panel and canvas.

 This production contains theatrical haze, flashing lights, strong language and depictions of graphic violence and blood.